Co-pilot For Fixflo Basic

-Introduction to Co-pilot
+Introduction to Co-Pilot

-Copilot is your automated works assistant.
+Co-pilot is your own automated works assistant!

 Rules are set up to say that if 'X' is reported, you can automate 'Y'.

-Adding rules to Co-pilot
+Adding rules to Co-Pilot

-Adding your filters
+Adding filters

 - Any